Roboy/roboy_dialog/docs/user_manual/0_installation.rst

 1. Register a bot as described on the `telegram website <https://core.telegram.org/bots#3-how-do-i-create-a-bot>`_.

-Place your telegram-bot authentification token in a JSON-File as described in `JSON Resources`_.
+Place your telegram-bot authentification token in a JSON-File as described in :ref:`JSON Resources`.

-Configure the Dialog System to use file and to interact with the world via telegram as described in `Configuration`_.
+Configure the Dialog System to use file and to interact with the world via telegram as described in :ref:`Configuration`.